You are here: The Museum > Permanent exhibition

 Ink on parchment, 19th century, Morocco (collection of Uriel Macías).
 The Scroll contains the story of Esther, the Jewish heroine who saved her people from annihilation at the hands of the evil Haman, the adviser of King Ahasuerus of Persia.
 Esther, who was the King's favourite, pleaded with the monarch for the fate of her kin.
 Her heroic act is commemorated at the Festival of Purim at the beginning of Spring each year.

-Ink on parchment, 15th century, Vic (facsimile of the original in the Vic Episcopal Archive).
-To formalize a marriage agreement, a contract was established that established the bride's rights concerning her dowry and family life.
-This ketubbah pertains to the marriage of R. Sadoc and Bella, two members of prominent Jewish families living in the town of Vic in the 14th century.
+Ink on parchment, 1377, Castelló d'Empúries (Historical Archives of Girona).
+To formalize a marriage agreement, a contract that established the bride's rights concerning her dowry and family life.
+This ketubbah pertains to the marriage of David, son of Meshulam de Gallac, and Astruga, daughter of Abraham ben Jucef, both living in the town of Castelló d'Empúries.